ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    integrated as a package.
 If the network user provides packages like this, the process of TEEP is as follow.

    1. Network user requests for confidential computing resource to the network M/OC.

-   2. TAM in M/OC orchestrates confidential computing device to undertake the request.
+   2. M/OC orchestrates confidential computing device to undertake the request.

-   3. Network user transfers UA and TA to confidential computing resource via TAM.
+   3. Network user transfers UA and TA to confidential computing device via TAM.
 TAM then deploys these two applications in REE and TEE respectively.
-(In SGX, UA must be deployed first, then let the UA to deploy TA in SGX.)
+(In SGX, UA must be deployed first, then let the UA to load TA in SGX.)

-   4. TAM requests remote attestation to the TEEP Agent, TEEP Agent then response the evidence to TAM.
-The TAM works as the relying party and forward the attestation result to network user.
+   4. TAM requests remote attestation to the TEEP Agent, TEEP Agent then sends the evidence to TAM.
+The TAM works as the relying party in RATs architecture.

-   5. Network user establishes secure channel with TA (via UA or via TAM or directly), and deploys personalization data to the TA.
+   5. Network user establishes secure channel with TA, and deploys personalization data to the TA.

    The mapping of UA, TA and implementations are shown in figure 3.